Dresden: HELLERAU

 HELLERAU – European Centre for the Arts is an interdisciplinary co-production and guest performance house in Dresden.
 HELLERAU promotes debates on art and society with thematic focuses, festivals and audience formats.
 The objective of HELLERAU’s residency programme is to offer opportunities for artistic research in order to deepen and expand one’s own working methods as well as to develop new projects.

-In HELLERAU the resident artists are accommodated in single apartments with shared kitchens and have various work studios and a large garden at their disposal for rehearsals, experiments and training.
+In HELLERAU the resident artist or duo is accommodated in a single apartment with shared kitchens.
+Various work studios and a large garden for rehearsals, experiments and training are available.
 Residents can receive technical support as needed.
 There is no permanent recording studio in the house and limited technical equipment is available.
 However, HELLERAU offers various rooms which can be equipped and used accordingly in consultation with the resident artists.
-During the residencies, the artists are supported by mentors in the development of their own projects and artistic careers and through access to relevant networks.
-In addition, the residents can expect a diverse programme on HELLERAU’s stage.
+During the residency, the artist is supported by mentors in the development of own projects and artistic careers and through access to relevant networks.
+In addition, the resident can expect a diverse programme on HELLERAU’s stage.

 5 Contributions